Different Modalities of Biofeedback for Migraines

 • Pz Electrode: Attach the Pz electrode on the midline of the scalp, halfway between the Nasion and inion, and above the occipital bone.

-• T3 and T4 Electrodes: Place the T3 electrode on the left side, above the left ear, and T4 on the right side, above the right ear.
+• T3 and T4 Electrodes: Place the T3 electrode on the left side, above the left ear, and T4 on the right, above the right ear.

 • Initiate Baseline Measurement: